alwaysdata/documentation/tasks/use-scheduled-tasks.en.md

 - For accounts on shared servers, the consumption should remain reasonable.
 If the scheduled task is major processing, then reduce its frequency.

 {{% notice note %}}
-Even if it is not advisable, customers using dedicated and VPS servers may also use the `crontab -e` command.
+Even if it is not advisable, users of dedicated and VPS servers have also access to the `crontab -e` command.
 The two systems are separate.
 {{% /notice %}}

 ## Examples